samt9892/quantstudio/README.md

   - as excel format
   - all data types selected

-2) place files in same directory as the R script
+2) place files into the same directory as quantstudio.R

 3) Run script
-  - Output files have _output.csv
+  - Output files have the suffix: _output